 - Turner's syndrome.
 High blood pressure, heart problems and a number of other health conditions may result from this disorder.

 - Marfan syndrome.
 This is a condition in which connective tissue, which supports various structures in the body, is weak.
-People with this disorder often have a family history of aneurysms of the aorta and other blood vessels.
+People with this disorder often have a family history of aneurysms of the aorta and other blood vessels or family history of aortic dissections.

 - Other connective tissue disorders.
 This includes Ehlers-Danlos syndrome, a group of connective tissue disorders characterized by skin that bruises or tears easily, loose joints and fragile blood vessels and Loeys-Dietz syndrome, with twisted arteries, especially in the neck.